Check Mark Icon100% Satisfaction Guaranteed

 HEPA

-High-efficiency particulate absorbing filters can theoretically remove at least 99.97% of pollen, dust, mold, and any other airborne particles.
+High-efficiency particulate absorbing filters theoretically remove at least 99.97% of pollen, dust, mold, and any other airborne particles.
 They are effective at fully treating the airborne space of an affected area.

 Inspection